darka/darka-blog-src/content/posts/generating-png-in-python.md

 The length field holds the size of the data field, and the chunk type is a special name defined in the PNG spec that represents what kind of data this chunk holds.
 Next comes the actual data, and finally a checksum.

-The checksum is created using the CRC algorithm from the chunk type and the data.
+The checksum is computed from the chunk type and the data using the CRC algorithm.
 The length field is not included in the checksum.

-We will implement a function that writes out a data chunk to our PNG file, but first let's begin with a function that returns the checksum:
+We will implement a function that writes out a data chunk, but first let's begin with a function that returns the checksum:

 {{< highlight python >}}
 import zlib